Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 The developers had the following subjective observations:
 - Implementing the collections and features part is straightforward and can be done relatively easily.
 - Implementing the linking part of the library is tricky; the library must have knowledge about the paths at which it is served in order to create the links.
 - The HTML implementation is only relevant for services that are open to the public or that must serve the data in HTML format.
-If a non-open service is build that is only used by GIS clients (such as QGis), the HTML templates don't have any value.
+If a non-open service is build that is only used by GIS clients (such as QGIS), the HTML templates don't have any value.
 - The OpenAPI specification is a lot of work to implement.
 We also see little added value, given that GIS clients natively understand the API specification; they don't need the OpenAPI part to understand the API itself.

 #### Subjective comparison with WFS2 standard